labgm/FAIR/README.md

 FAIR is an adapter cutting tool that uses the algorithms of Wu & Manber (1992) and Myers (1999) that take advantage of efficient chain matching techniques, providing a tool that runs in O (n+m) time for removal of adapters.

 ### Built With
-The project was built mainly with C++, but some funcionalities are based on python scripts
+The project was built mainly with C++, but some funcionalities are based on python scripts.
+JS, CSS and HTML are used for web interface, for parameter selecion.
 * [C++](http://www.cplusplus.org)
 * [Python](https://www.python.org)